Your Industrial Property May Have Value Beyond the Building

 Zone

-• Industrial zoning is ideal
+• Industrial zoning is preferred

 Location